 Zest A Caribbean inspired neighborhood joint with great happy hour specials and live reggae music.

 Sugar at East Located in the East Hotel at the brand spanking new City Center, this rooftop bar and garden is beautiful and the views spectacular, but it is relatively new so there’s usually a line.
 Bring your standing shoes!
 I’ve been twice and I must say that the bouncers are fairly polite.
 Thankfully they haven’t succumbed to South Beach levels of rudeness yet.

 American Social Indoor /Outdoor dining and bar with good food and a great scene.
-Located on the Miami River this is a the place to have outdoor happy hour or to watch a game.
+Located on the Miami River this is the place to have an outdoor happy hour or to watch a game.
 The Sunday brunch here is great as well.

 BaysideMarketplace An outdoor waterfront mall with shopping and dining